philtap/Apache_logs/README.md

 To run the ETL pipeline, run:
     python apache_etl.py

-To run the analysis pipeline, run
+To run the analysis pipeline, run:
     python apache_analysis.py